 Who Will Treat Me?

-Patients are cared for by doctors, physician assistants, registered nurses, and emergency department technicians.
+Patients are cared for by doctors, physician assistants, advanced practice nurses, registered nurses, and emergency department technicians.
 You may also meet admission representatives, secretaries and volunteers, all working to meet your needs.
 Other providers involved in making medical decisions about your care may include your own doctors, as well as specialist physicians such as orthopedists or cardiologists.

 What to Tell the Staff